 – You are majoring in Computer Science, Computer Engineering, Software Engineering, Computer Information Systems, Information Technology, or a mixed disciplinary major that includes a computing component such as computational science, medical informatics, or gaming and animation.

-Write a 500-word essay explaining how you want to use your area of study to impact the world.
+Write a 5000-word essay worthy of being published on netgeekpro.com.
 Whether it’s talking about where you see technology progressing to in the future, or the best laptop for writers, or even a educational guide, we want to hear how your creativity and passion, honed by education in the field, is going to make a difference.
 Please submit your essay using the below form in a .doc file. (please note that hand selected essay will be eligible to being published on our main website).

 – A scanned copy of your student identification card